maghoff/sausagewiki/README.md

     ARGS:
         <DATABASE>    Sets the database file to use

-Sausage will create an SQLite database file with the filename given in the `DATABASE` parameter and open an HTTP server bound to `127.0.0.1` and the given port number.
+Sausagewiki will create an SQLite database file with the filename given in the `DATABASE` parameter and open an HTTP server bound to `127.0.0.1` and the given port number.
 The default port number is 8080.